mysteryson34/aeson/README.md

 Other online instructions for MaryTTS (https://github.com/marytts/marytts/wiki/Local-MaryTTS-Server-Installation) will ask you to 1) create a *mary* user and a *mary* group.
 Then they will ask you to 2) *mkdir* and *chown* the **/local/mary/marytts** directory, where would then perform your git checkout.
 HOWEVER, *those* instructions also include a (broken) method for compiling MaryTTS from its source.
 For the goals of the project, it is so-far unnecessary for the MaryTTS server to operate as a system user.

+IDEA/NOTE: If you want a *true* MaryTTS server, the binaries could be installed on a headless Raspberry Pi.
+As it is being developed, AESON is conceived/tested using **two strategies** which I'll explain further on.

 #
 **MaryTTS (Client, Server, and Component Installer)**